Programme at a glance

-In this two-week online summer programme, we examine what factors create a winning brand, analyze the strategies behind it, and learn how to build a winning brand strategy yourself.
+In this three-week summer programme, we examine what factors create a winning brand, analyze the strategies behind it, and learn how to build a winning brand strategy yourself.

 The course is set up for students to learn both the theory and practice of branding.
 All concepts are accompanied by real-life examples and supported by various exercises.
 Also, we will be joined by a variety of expert guest speakers who will share lessons learned in the field.
 In the past, these included the brand managers of ING, Philips, and Interbrand, but vary every year.
 As the programme progresses, participants will dive deeper into the various aspects of brand strategy.
 From brand definition, consumer research, competitive positioning and differentiation, to brand values, identity design and the brand experience.